When I'm not at work, I might be on performing improvised or stand-up comedy. If I'm lacking in interpersonal interaction, I make jokes on Twitter.

 At Improbable, I carry out research into distributed systems for games.
 It's fun.

 Before this, I wrote a PhD thesis titled “Attacks from Malicious PCIe Peripherals” where I showed that current defences against DMA attacks from PCIe and Thunderbolt devices are inadequate.
+You can download it as an 8MiB pdf here.
 I was supervised by Simon Moore and Robert Watson, and taughts students a whole bunch of courses in a variety of systems-related stuff.

 I did my undergraduate degree in Computer Science at Churchill College, Cambridge.